HL7/US-Core-STU3/pages/_includes/guidance.md

 #### Using multiple codes with CodeableConcept Datatype
 {:.no_toc}

-Alternate codes may be provided in addition to the standards codes defined in required or extensible value sets.
+Alternate codes may be provided in addition to the standard codes defined in required or extensible value sets.
 The alternate codes are called “translations”.
 These translations may be equivalent to or narrower in meaning to the standard concept code.

 Example of multiple translation for Body Weight concept code.